 Played four seasons at the University of Tennessee, appearing in 136 games (110 starts) with the Volunteers and averaged 9.2 points, 3.2 rebounds, 1.8 assists, 1.08 steals and 28.2 minutes while shooting 45.6 percent from the field, 31.8 percent from three-point range and 75.8 percent from the foul line…finished his collegiate career ranked among the Volunteers’ all-time leaders in games played (3rd), minutes (9th), games started (9th), steals (10th), blocks (16th) and points (28th)…as a senior in 2014-15, appeared in 32 games (all starts) and averaged 16.0 points (.461 FG%, .798 FT%), 4.5 rebounds, 3.6 assists, 2.09 steals and 36.3 minutes while shooting a career-high 35.9 percent from three-point range…named to both the Coaches and Associated Press All-SEC First Team…selected to the Lefty Driesell Defensive All-American Team and SEC All-Defensive Team…earned SEC Community Service Team honors…named Co-National Player of the Week and the SEC Player of the Week on Dec.
 15, 2014…recorded 67 steals, tying the most ever by a Tennessee senior and tied for the third-most ever during a single-season in school history…led the team in points, assists, steals, minutes, field goals made, three-point field goals made and free throws made…topped the team in points and assists 20 times each and in steals on 15 occasions…scored his 1,000th career point on Jan.
 20 at South Carolina, becoming the 47th Volunteer to reach that plateau…as a junior in 2013-14, appeared in 37 games (36 starts) and averaged 10.3 points (.474 FG%, .793 FT%), 2.9 rebounds, 1.5 assists and 30.3 minutes while shooting 34 percent from three-point range…named to the SEC All-Defensive Team…he helped Tennessee reach the Sweet 16 in the 2014 NCAA Tournament…in UT’s four 2014 NCAA Tournament games he led the team in field goal percentage (.619) and assists (3.0) and was the Vols’ second leading scorer (19.3 ppg)…scored a season-high 26 points in Tennessee’s NCAA Tournament win over Mercer…finished second on the team during his junior season in steals and three-point field goals made and third in points, blocks, field goals made and minutes…as a sophomore in 2012-13, appeared in 33 games (all starts) and averaged 7.9 points (.469 FG%, .692 FT%), 4.3 rebounds, 1.5 assists, 1.06 steals and 30.7 minutes…led Tennessee in steals…finished second on the team in rebounds and minutes and third in assists and blocks…as a freshman in 2011-12, appeared in 34 games (nine starts) and averaged 2.9 points (.353 FG%, .640 FT%), 1.4 rebounds and 16.0 minutes…tied for the most games played on the team…made his first collegiate start on Jan.
 7 against 13th-ranked Florida, totaling seven points, two rebounds, one assist, one steal and a block in the upset win.

-Full name is Joshua Michael Richardson…goes by the nicknames “J-Rich”, “Slim” and “JR”…is the son of Michael and Alice Richardson…his father is a retired Oklahoma City firefighter…his mother is a retired lieutenant colonel with the U.S. Air Force reserves and is an active ordained Baptist minister…has an older sister (Alex Richardson) who played one year of basketball at Oklahoma State University before transferring to Central Oklahoma University where she played both basketball and volleyball…graduated Tennessee in May 2015 with a degree in psychology…in his spare time he enjoys playing the classical piano, playing video games, riding a longboard or taking a nap…lists his Sweet 16 ring as his most prized possession…did an internship with the NBA Basketball Operations department in August of 2017…held a free youth basketball camp back in his hometown of Edmonds, OK in June 2017…in August 2013 he participated in a five-game exhibition tour of Jamaica with Athletes in Action and averaged 11.2 points, 3.4 rebounds, 2.4 steals and 1.6 assists…in June 2012 he participated in a six-game tour of Poland and Germany for Athletes in Action…his favorite sport other than basketball is soccer and he’s a fan of Arsenal…says something most people don’t know about him is that he likes classic rock…wears size 14 sneakers.
+Full name is Joshua Michael Richardson…goes by the nicknames “J-Rich”, “Slim” and “JR”…is the son of Michael and Alice Richardson…his father is a retired Oklahoma City firefighter…his mother is a retired lieutenant colonel with the U.S. Air Force reserves and is an active ordained Baptist minister…has an older sister (Alex Richardson) who played one year of basketball at Oklahoma State University before transferring to Central Oklahoma University where she played both basketball and volleyball…graduated Tennessee in May 2015 with a degree in psychology…in his spare time he enjoys playing the classical piano, playing video games, riding a longboard or taking a nap…lists his Sweet 16 ring as his most prized possession…did an internship with the NBA Basketball Operations department in August of 2017…held a free two-day youth basketball camp back in his hometown of Edmond, OK in the summers of 2017 and 2018…in August 2013 he participated in a five-game exhibition tour of Jamaica with Athletes in Action and averaged 11.2 points, 3.4 rebounds, 2.4 steals and 1.6 assists…in June 2012 he participated in a six-game tour of Poland and Germany for Athletes in Action…his favorite sport other than basketball is soccer and he’s a fan of Arsenal…says something most people don’t know about him is that he likes classic rock…wears size 14 sneakers.